Fredmichll/Phantom/README.md

 - **1/4" Y Fittings**
 - **1/4" Female Three Way Tee Joint and 1/4" Male to Male Straight Hex** : To fix the pressure sensors to the hydraulic system.

 ![image](https://github.com/Fredmichll/Phantom/assets/149977886/ca6718d9-69b5-4a1f-8225-fc4590b9d5d3)

+**Figure 2: Hydraulic Configuration**

 ### Arduino Setup
-1. Ensure the <Servo.h> library is available in your Arduino IDE.
-This library is typically included by default, but if it's missing, you can download it via the Library Manager in the Arduino IDE.
+1. Ensure the <Adafruit_PWMServoDriver.h> library is available in your Arduino IDE to manage the I2C communications with the servo driver hardware.
-2. Connect the servo motors and sensors to their designated pins on the Arduino as specified.
+2. Connect the servo motors and sensors to their designated pins on the Arduino as specified in the code and
 3. Open the Phantom.ino sketch in the Arduino IDE.
 4. Compile and upload the sketch to your Arduino board.